gtoubassi/femtozip/README.md

 ### Examples where FemtoZip is likely to outperform gzip:

    1. Small objects serialized and stored in a database or in memory DHT such as memcached using php, json, or xml serialization format.
 Keys and tags are repeated across documents, but may not be repeated within a document.
 For example in one large scale consumer website, memcached user objects (via php serialization) were compressed to 29% of their gzipped size (8.3% of their original size).
    2. Urls, for example stored in a Lucene search index.
 Urls often start with "http://www.", and have common substrings like ".com/", ".html", "?page=".
 Again this structure is repeated across documents, but not within a document.
-For example in a large scale search engine urls in Lucene were compressed to 60% of their gzipped size (20% of their originals ize).
+For example in a large scale search engine urls in Lucene were compressed to 60% of their gzipped size (20% of their original size).

 ### Other Uses